 |Email:||firstname.lastname@example.org||Office Hours:||TTh 2:30-3:30 and by appointment|

-American poetry, modern and contemporary American literature, history and theory of the avant-garde, poetry and politics.
+US American poetry, the avant-garde and the academy, history and theory of the avant-garde.

 Distinguished University Scholar